ostracod/ostracode-old/languageDocumentation/statements.md

 Valid contexts:

 * Field statement in `feature` special
-* Method statement

-Asserts that the visibility of the parent member is `$vis`.
+Asserts that the visibility of the parent field is `$vis`.
 The default visibility is 1.

 ```
 vis ($vis)